strapi/documentation/docusaurus/docs/dev-docs/data-management/import.md

 - Restored data does not include the `Admin users` table, which means that `createdBy` and `updatedBy` are empty in a restored instance.

 :::

 ## Specify the import file

-To import data into a Strapi instance use the `strapi import` command in the project root directory.
+To import data into a Strapi instance use the `strapi import` command in the destination project root directory.
 Specify the file to be imported using the `-f` or `--file` option.
 The filename, extension, and path are required.
 If the file is encrypted, you are prompted for the encryption key before the import starts.

 ### Example: Minimum command to import data from a file in the Strapi project root